frodeheg/no.sparegris/README.en.txt

-The main purpose of this app is to limit the maximum electricity usage per hour so you don't breach your desired power tariff in Norway.
-Among other features, you may also use it as a price and situation-dependent heating controller or car charger controller.
+The main goal of this app is to limit the maximum electricity consumption per hour so that you stay within the desired power tariff in Norway and elsewhere where applicable.
+Electricity consumption will also be moved from expensive to cheap hours where possible.
-Please contact the developer if you want support added for other countries.
+Please note that the app is still under development so it would be appreciated if any errors are reported in the forum so that they can be fixed as soon as possible.

 Instructions:
 - Install the app
 - Go to Apps / Piggy Bank / Configure app
-- Select devices that the app should control
+- Under the "Devices->Controllable Devices" tab:
-- Set Mode to Normal
+   - Select the devices you want the app to control.
+The more power that can be controlled the better.
-- Go to the "Normal" tab
+- Under the "Home" tab:
    - Select target value for power tariff
-  - Select device priorities
+   - Activate the app
 - Click save
 - Add a flow card to send the current power from the power-meter to this app
 - Save over 1000 NOK a year on the power tariff. (in Norway)